+- 4 mm Allen key

-- Use the screw wrench to loosen the Allen screws • (1).
+- Use the screw wrench to loosen the Allen screws (1).

 - Set the desired knee cushion position.

 - Re-tighten the screws.

-9.6 Posture belt for the legs
+8.6 Posture belt for the legs

-9.6.1 Setting the knee cushion depth
+8.6.1 Setting the knee cushion depth

 What should be observed when adjusting the distance of the knee cushion to the shin?
 If the distance of the knee cushion to the shin is too small, great pressure is asserted on the legs when standing up.
 If the distance is too large, the user can "collapse" whilst standing up.